 These coffee bag ideas come from the desire to ‘avoid any notion of commercialism’.

-The result is coffee packaging and an entire branding redesign that feels small, unique and exclusive, but without the ‘homemade’ vibes.
+The result is an entire branding redesign that feels small, unique and exclusive, but without the ‘homemade’ vibes.

 Dogwood coffee is a little more minimalistic with their coffee bag design but still pull off some unique and recognisable branding.